Although car accidents are fairly common, few people are prepared for them when they happen.

 - How are attorney fees structured?
 What out-of-pocket expenses will I be responsible for?

-These questions will provide a solid framework for making a good decision about choosing the right personal injury lawyer.
-Specifically, focus on finding an attorney that’s worked on both limited and full tort cases; he or she should have trial experience and be willing to provide you with a list of references and some sort of track record.
+Specifically, find an attorney with limited and full tort experience.
+He or she should have trial experience and provide a list of references and some sort of track record.

 Finally, look for an attorney that works on a contingent-fee basis.
-This means you will not pay legal fees until your case is settled, at which point the attorney is entitled to receive a percentage of the total settlement in exchange for services.
+This means you will not pay legal fees until your case is settled.
+At which point, the attorney receives a percentage of the total settlement in exchange for services.

-Few people are truly prepared for a car accident.
-Fortunately, most experienced personal injury attorneys offer free consultations so that crash victims can ask questions and explore legal options to obtain maximum compensation for your injuries and losses.
+Few people are prepared for a car accident.
+Fortunately, most injury attorneys offer free consultations so crash victims can ask questions and explore legal options to obtain maximum compensation.

-Call Hagelgans & Veronis at 717-295-7009 and speak with one of our lawyers who all have more than 25 years of experience in personal injury law.
+Call Hagelgans & Veronis at 717-295-7009 and speak with one of our car accident lawyers.
 The consultation is free.